COVAX: United States

 As part of its America First policy, the Trump administration stated that it would not join COVAX because of its association with the WHO, from which it had begun a year-long withdrawal process on 6 July 2020.

 After Joe Biden was elected president in the 2020 election, he announced that the United States would remain in the WHO and would join COVAX on 20 January 2021.
 This reversal of American policy (announced by Anthony Fauci, Chief Medical Advisor to the President) was welcomed globally.
 On 19 February, the US pledged $4 billion, making it the single largest contributor to the fund.

 On 16 July 2021, the African Union (AU)/African Vaccine Acquisition Trust (AVAT), COVAX and the United States government announced the donation of 25 million Johnson & Johnson COVID-19 vaccines to 49 African countries.
 Afreximbank put in place a US$2 billion Advance Procurement Commitment (APC) Guarantee to obtain 400 million more doses of the Johnson & Johnson COVID-19 vaccine, providing a total of 620 million doses to Africa by the end of 2021.
 The vaccines will be in part sourced from licensed production in South Africa, and distributed by COVAX with the goal to vaccinate 60% of the population.

 United Arab Emirates

 Since the UAE started producing Hayat-Vax in late March 2021, a rebranded version of the Chinese Sinopharm BIBP vaccine through a joint venture between Sinopharm and Group 42, the country has donated vaccine doses to several African countries.

 Private donors

 It is possible for private donors to donate to COVAX through the "Go Give One" campaign.
 The WHO estimates the campaign's cost-effectiveness at one vaccine dose per US$7 donated.

+Closure of the COVAX program

+On 31 December 2023, the COVAX program was officially closed after delivering 2 billion doses of COVID-19 vaccines.
+The program was credited with having averted the deaths of 2.7 million people in lower-income countries and for many other around the world.
+After closure, lower-income economies were still able to receive COVID-19 vaccines via Gavi.